KrauseStefan/Webtec_webshop/AdminModule/README.txt

 HOW TO RUN

-Take the file Admin.war and place it in the <tomcat>\webapps Start the tomcat server and wait a minute for the server to start and deploy.
+Take the file Admin.war and place it in  folder <tomcat>\webapps Start the tomcat server and wait a minute for the server to start and deploy.
 Navigate your favorite browser to localhost:<port>/Admin

 Username: admin